jpow07/CSCI4520ProjectTwo/README.md

 ## Overview
-A 2-D game developed with phaser and ES6
+A 2-D game developed with phaser and ES6 for the mobile platform iPhone XS dimensions.

 #### Theme: The History of Norwalk Connecticut.
 https://www.wikiwand.com/en/History_of_Norwalk,_Connecticut

 ## Assignment Criteria:

-- [ ] Choose Two of the three verbs to use as the Player's primary action:
+- [x] Determine group roles

 - [ ] Tell a complete story within a classic arcade game format in 3-5 minutes of gameplay.

-- [ ] At least one sprite-based character with at lease two animations.
+- [ ] Developed for mobile deployment.

-- [ ] Two different tilemaps made from an original tileset with at least 4 different reusable graphic elements.

 - [ ] Provide Professors with Github Link.